Ph.D., Linguistics, University of Illinois at Urbana-Champaign

 "Genre, Register and Sociolinguistics" in World Englishes 16:3, November 1997, pp. 321-336.

-The most recent addition to the English Language Center, Erin Karl received a Bachelor's degree in English with a minor in Spanish from SUNY Geneseo and a Master's degree in Linguistics/ TESOL from Syracuse University.
+Erin Karl received a Bachelor's degree in English with a minor in Spanish from SUNY Geneseo and a Master's degree in Linguistics/ TESOL from Syracuse University.
 Before teaching English at Syracuse University for two and a half years, she studied Spanish in Costa Rica while tutoring students in English.
 In addition to teaching classes at the ELC.
-Erin currently runs the language lab at RIT, where she enjoys the opportunity to work one-on-one with students.
+Erin currently supervises the writing and reading curriculum and oversees the learning lab and tutoring program.

 After completing her BA in Psychology at the University of Southern California, Ms. Schueler moved to Morocco, where she taught children in American elementary school programs and English to adults in language schools.
 She returned to the United States in 1992 and has been teaching at the English Language Center, RIT since then.
 In addition to teaching , Tanya coordinates cultural trips and social activities for the English Language Center students.